 Where to Find Accommodations with Kitchens and Cooking Facilities in Wellington

 Spruce up your own creations while saving a bit of cash by staying in one of Wellington’s accommodations with kitchen facilities.
 Wellington certainly won’t disappoint with a range of apartment hotels, motels and even hostels with communal kitchens.
-Check out some of our favourite places to stay with some sort of cooking facilities on this list of the best self-catering accommodations in Wellington.

 While you’re here, you might also want to check out the 25 Best Things to Do in Wellington.